Biliary reflux

-Bile is a digestive fluid made by the liver, stored in the gallbladder, and discharged into duodenum after food is ingested to aid in the digestion of fat.
+Bile is a digestive fluid made by the liver, stored in the gallbladder, and discharged into the duodenum after food is ingested to aid in the digestion of fat.
 Normally, the pyloric sphincter prevents bile from entering the stomach.
 When the pyloric sphincter is damaged or fails to work correctly, bile can enter the stomach and then be transported into the esophagus as in gastric reflux.
 The presence of small amounts of bile in the stomach is relatively common and usually asymptomatic, but excessive refluxed bile causes irritation and inflammation.

 Bile reflux has been associated with gastric cancer, chemical gastritis and the development of ulcers.